Teenage Dream (Katy Perry song)

 "Teenage Dream" is a song by American singer Katy Perry.
 It was released as the second single from her third studio album of the same name on July 23, 2010.
 She and Bonnie McKee co-wrote the track with its producers Dr. Luke, Max Martin, and Benny Blanco.
 The track was recorded at Conway Recording Studios, based in Hollywood, Los Angeles, and Playback Recording Studios, based in Santa Barbara, California.
 McKee describes "Teenage Dream" as a throwback song to the euphoric feelings of being in love as a teenager while Perry described the song as reminiscent of her youth.
 Musically, "Teenage Dream" is a mid-tempo pop song with a retro sound.
 It is styled in the genres of power pop and electropop, while taking influence from other genres such as disco and pop rock.
 Perry starts the song in a high-pitched voice while her vocals grow stronger as the song progresses.
 Lyrically, "Teenage Dream" discusses being with a lover who makes one feel young again.

 Critics were initially divided about the song at release.
 However, the song has received retrospective critical acclaim with Glamour calling it "one of the best pop songs of all time."
 The song topped the US Billboard Hot 100, becoming Perry's third number-one single on that chart, and her second consecutive number-one single after "California Gurls".
 It also reached number one in Ireland, New Zealand, and Slovakia.
 "Teenage Dream" entered the top ten in 13 countries in total.
-"Teenage Dream" has been certified Diamond in the United States, eight times Platinum in Australia, nine times Platinum in Canada, and Gold or Platinum in ten additional countries.
+"Teenage Dream" has been certified Diamond in the United States, Australia, and Canada, and Gold or Platinum in ten additional countries.
 The song has sold 12 million copies worldwide.

 A music video for the song was filmed in various locations around Perry's hometown in Santa Barbara, California and was directed by Yoann Lemoine (a.k.a.
 Woodkid).
 The video showcases Perry being in love with her high school boyfriend.
 Perry has performed the song on Saturday Night Live, the 2010 Teen Choice Awards, 53rd Annual Grammy Awards, the Super Bowl XLIX halftime show, and in every one of her concert tours since the California Dreams Tour.
 "Teenage Dream" was nominated for the Grammy Award for Best Female Pop Vocal Performance, becoming Perry's third nomination in the category.
 The song has been covered numerous times, appearing on American Idol, The Voice, and Glee.
-Billboard ranked "Teenage Dream" among the "500 Best Pop Songs of All Time" in 2023 at number 38, and Rolling Stone ranked among the "The 250 Greatest Songs of the 21st Century So Far" in 2025 at number 55.
+Billboard ranked "Teenage Dream" among the "500 Best Pop Songs of All Time" in 2023 at number 38, and Rolling Stone ranked among "The 250 Greatest Songs of the 21st Century So Far" in 2025 at number 55.